What is Construction Management

 Quality Control and Assurance

 Controlling and guaranteeing quality are essential parts of construction management.
-Ensuring the project meets the standards and requirements is vital for keeping the client happy and ensuring it will last for a long time.
+Ensuring the project meets the standards and requirements is vital for keeping the client happy and ensuring its longevity.

 Setting Quality Standards